Looking for some alliteration examples to expand your writing repertoire?

 Alliteration is a stylistic literary device that refers to the repetition of a closely connected series of words that have the same beginning consonant sound.

-For example, here’s an all-too-true story that repeats the beginning “b” sound:
+For example, here’s an all-too-true story that repeats the beginning “b” sound as a stressed syllable:

 “Barbara baked banana bread, but it burned.”

 Alliteration has been used for centuries to breathe life into the written (and spoken) word through the effect of the sounds of words.

 For example, in the movie “V for Vendetta”, V’s self-introduction takes alliteration to the extreme.
 The effect of the string of “v” words certainly draws attention to his character through emphasis and tone: